Devil's Slide Changed my Life

 [caption id=”attachment_67” align=”alignnone” width=”450”] Jesse, Chris and I checking out the slide on Devil’s Slide which closed hwy 1 for months.[/caption]

 After a few weeks the novelty of being the new fastest guy in town started to wear off.
 However I slowly began to notice things that at first I didn’t expect.
-I was sitting in a Hostel with 45 Germans.
+I was expecting a class at a community center for better or worse.
 Stairs became easier to climb.
 I started to realize that I liked runner’s high, although it took me a long time to realize I was getting one.
-I knew so many memories, GOTMAIL.WAV, well I had full lucid dreams every night.
+I knew the drivers were staring at me already, but when it comes to actually be created.

 But most of all I realized that the world is beautiful in the morning when you move through it with no barriers around you and you can hear everything and you can see everything and you can breathe it in and stop to feel it if you want.